chipperdrew/talkEdu/README.rst

 #) NO - Save canvas chart and redraw when needed --- Canvas is actually pretty efficient (~2ms per post)
 #) DONE - Update votes, spam marking on-the-fly with AJAX
 #) DONE - Add AJAX to "show replies" on comments
+#) NO - Add sort-by button to comments --- Pain to sort top-level comments and show replies in correct location